 I’m infatuated with colored pencils, especially my Prismacolor set of 48 colors.
 I made this video to show you why I love coloring mandalas with them.
 This video is like getting a FREE class on the basics of colored pencils.
-It is a perfect companion to the FREE coloring books that you can download, HERE.
-(Note: The hamsa coloring book is now only available for members of the Sharing Circle.)

 This video covers:

 - The types of colored pencils – student versus professional grades.

 - How to store and sharpen colored pencils.

 - Best paper to use with colored pencils.

 - How to color with colored pencils (hint: think layers).

 - Single color gradients.

 If you love coloring, watch this video.
 It is a great introduction to colored pencils.